Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Conclusion

-The other innovation in this approach is that the defining properties of the invariant\slash integral manifolds (\cref{def:nfnfim}) should not require boundedness of operators.
-Consequently, future research should be able to develop the approach to establish center manifold theory for a much wider range of partial differential systems than is currently available in applications \cite[e.g.]{Hochs2019}.
+The other innovation in this complementary approach is that the defining properties of the invariant\slash integral manifolds (\cref{def:nfnfim}) do not need as many restrictions on linear operators as that required by forward theory.
+Consequently, future research should be able to develop the approach to establish center manifold theory for a wider range of partial differential systems than is currently available in applications \cite[e.g.,][]{Hochs2019}.
 Although many technical details remain to be resolved including how to measure distances between \pde\ systems.

 \paragraph{Acknowledgements} I thank Profs.\ Georg Gottwald and C.~Chicone for interesting conversations on cognate issues, and thank reviewers for their constructive comments.
-This project was partly supported by the Australian Research Council through grants DP120104260 and DP150102385.
+This project was partly supported by the Australian Research Council through grants DP120104260, DP150102385, and DP200103097.